Starting this series back up is only ever a matter of time.

 Unsurprisingly, Ye is likening his fight against music industry oligarchs to legendary American slave rebellion leader Nat Turner.
 Kanye’s discourse on slavery, however, is…messy, to put it lightly.

-He did say “[Slavery] was a choice.”
-Even if we choose to interpret this as, “enslaved Africans had to choose between risking their lives in revolt, killing themselves, or being slaves,” even if we give Killmonger’s dying words in Black Panther immense weight, there is no excusing the ignorance in this statement.
+He did say “[Slavery] sounds like a choice.”
+Even if we choose to interpret this as, “enslaved Africans had to choose between risking their lives in revolt, killing themselves, or being slaves,” even if we give Killmonger’s dying words in Black Panther immense weight, there is no excusing the insensitivity in this statement.

 That being said….